 If you’re shopping for a personal loan, we recommend that you shop around to get the best rate.
 To help you out, we compared RocketLoans to some of its top competitors so you can get a sense of what's available.

 RocketLoans vs. LightStream

 If you think you can qualify for low interest rates, we recommend also checking your rate at LightStream.
-Rates at LightStream are extremely competitive from 2.19% to 17.99%, and the lender has a Rate Beat Program, promising to beat another lender’s rate by 0.1% percentage points.
+Annual percentage rates at LightStream are extremely competitive from 3.09% to 17.49% with AutoPay, and the lender has a Rate Beat Program, promising to beat another lender’s rate by 0.1% percentage points.
 You can also get a 0.5% percentage point discount on your rate at LightStream by enrolling in AutoPay.
 Another thing we like about LightStream is that the lender makes loans up to $100,000 with terms from two to seven years, and does not charge any origination fees or late fees.